-This policy has been formulated with reference to guidance issued by the Cheshire West and Chester Council Attendance & Punctuality Policy including Emotional Non-School Attendance.
+This policy has been formulated based on guidance issued by the Cheshire West & Chester Council Education Welfare Service, including guidance in relation to emotional non-school attendance.

 Introduction and Aim

 In line with our school vision and values, Hoole Church of England Primary School recognises the importance of good attendance and the impact it has on children's progress, attainment, enjoyment of learning and relationships within school.
 Good attendance helps a child to realise their potential and ensure they are motivated, confident and enjoy a diverse range of curricular opportunities and experiences to enable children's lights to shine brightly.